 Thailand is home to some of the most prominent acquired tech companies in the region.
 Just a few Thai startups on the list include:

 - The online hotel booking website Agoda.
 Founded in 1997, Priceline.com acquired them with the intention of strengthening their foothold in Southeast Asia.

-Beyond nurturing companies which were later acquired, Thailand also has many successful local startups that successfully rose capital from VCs and overseas investors.
+Beyond nurturing companies which were later bought, Thailand also has numerous successful local startups that successfully rose capital from VCs and overseas investors.

 A few honorable mentions include:

-- Thailand’s very own restaurant review website Wongnai was founded in 2010 and went through two rounds of fundraising.
-Both were from Japan’s Recruit Strategic Partners, estimated at over US$1.5 million.
+- Thailand’s very own restaurant review website Wongnai was founded in back 2010 and went through two rounds of fundraising.
+Both of these rounds were from Japan’s Recruit Strategic Partners, estimated at over US$1.5 million in total.

 - The digital publication platform Ookbee.
 Founded in 2011, its current funding stands at US$9 million.

 - E-commerce solutions provider aCommerce.
 Founded in 2013, its current funding stands at US$18.8 million from multiple VCs.

-A few big names include taxi app Grabtaxi, food delivery service Foodpanda, and online shopping websites Lazada and Zalora, and even Facebook as they seek to open a Bangkok office.
+A few big names include taxi app Grabtaxi, restaurant delivery service Foodpanda, and online shopping websites Lazada and Zalora, and even Facebook as they search for a regional office in Bangkok office.

-These businesses wouldn’t have been possible without support from venture capital groups willing to finance these ambitious projects.
+Forming these tech startups wouldn’t have been possible without support from venture capital groups that are willing to finance such ambitious projects.

-Regarding financing, Thailand proudly has two crowdfunding platforms.
-Five Thai-based VC firms and six foreign VCs actively invest in the country too.
+Regarding fundraising, Thailand proudly has two major crowdfunding platforms.
+Five different Thai-based VC firms and six foreign VCs actively invest in the country too.

 Thailand boasts five different startup incubators and accelerators.
 Three of them are owned by telecom giants DTAC, TRUE, and AIS.

 With the emergence of countless networking events, incubators, and venture capital firms, the Thai startup ecosystem is maturing at a rate you shouldn’t ignore.

 Skip the Next Western Recession